jundalisay/sp/content/en/material/principles/part-2/chapter-02.md

 - the multiverse
   - This allows acces to different universes, each one with different Physics.

-The Middle Spatial is within the Upper Spatial.
+The Middle Spatial is the non-observed physical, as the aetherspace.
+Examples are:
-- This is mostly physical where information is deployed onto the current universe.
+- the dark areas of the cosmic web
-- This sets the speed of light of the current universe.
+- the probabilistic space inside an electron and proton

-The Lower Spatial is the realm that we can see.
+The Lower Spatial is the realm that we can see as spacetime
 - This leads to matter having length, width, and height that does not change so easily.
 - It is also the one that "glues" subatomic particles of the Material Layer together.